transferzero/api-documentation/README.md

 # Running locally

-To run the documentation locally first install the local dependencies
+To run the documentation locally first install the local dependencies:

 `bundle install`